 Formulation 4: After melting 2.5 g of beeswax, 2.5 g of coconut oil, 2.5 g of lanolin, and 2.5 g of C. lemon seed oil, 0.01 g of rose oil was added.
 After being poured into containers, the finished product was kept for further analysis.

-2.3 Physicochemical Parameter of the Formulated Creams and Standard Reference
+2.3 Physicochemical Parameters of the Formulated Creams and Standard Reference

 The four (4) eco-friendly cream products were subjected to the following parameters;

 Drop Point Determination: On a steam bath set at about 65°C, a tiny amount of each formulated creams and the standard reference sample were melted.
 After cooling the thermometer bulb in ice, the molten sample was stirred until it reached 60°C to cool.
 After drying, the thermometer bulb was dipped halfway into the 60°C molten sample and removed immediately.
 The adhering sample was held vertically until its surface turned dull, and then it was submerged in ice water for five (5) minutes.
 The bulb tip of the thermometer was positioned 15mm above the bottom of a test tube after it was attached with a cork.
 While stirring with a mechanical stirrer, the test tube was slowly heated while hung in a water bath.
-The drop point was determined as the temperature at which the sample's first drop dropped from the thermometer bulb (Fagbemi, 2005).
+The drop point was determined as the temperature at which the sample's first drop fell from the thermometer bulb (Fagbemi, 2005).

 pH Determination: Using standard buffer solutions, the pH meter was calibrated.
 1 g of each formulated and standard reference creams were dispersed in 10 ml of distilled water using the Kuntal et al. (2012) method with slight modification, and the pH of the suspension was determined at 27°C.